Izzy (mascot): Appearances

 ACOG banned Izzy from both the opening and the closing ceremonies due to risk of causing distractions and "security concerns".
 In the days leading up to the Games, Izzy initially attempted to walk through the park, but was eventually given a golf cart after being repeatedly mobbed by people.
 It was called the "Izzymobile" and guarded by four staffers as the character traveled.
 In one instance a group of drunk men attempted to attack Izzy.
 After the Centennial Olympic Park bombing killed one and injured 111 people on June 27, Izzy halted public appearances with spectators except for ticketed sponsors.

 Viewers were confused when the character seemed to rarely appear during the Games.
-Two days after the opening ceremony — which featured pickup trucks, Muhammad Ali lighting the torch, and a national anthem by Gladys Knight — the Associated Press wrote of Izzy, "Was he run over by one of the pickups and left for roadkill outside the stadium?
+Two days after the opening ceremony — which featured pickup trucks, Muhammad Ali lighting the torch, and a performance of Georgia On My Mind by Gladys Knight — the Associated Press wrote of Izzy, "Was he run over by one of the pickups and left for roadkill outside the stadium?
 Is he still waiting for a shuttle bus?
 Was he held hostage by Gumby?".
 During the USA–Lithuania men's basketball game, Izzy appeared on the court at the Georgia Dome holding a sign that said "Here I Iz."

 Merchandise and media

 Izzy was liked better by children than adults.
 QVC network sold out of more than 1000 Izzy dolls within minutes.
 Stuffed Izzys were sold at 13 Toys "R" Us locations around Atlanta, and he appeared on the Lucky Charms cereal box and the Today show.
 ACOG earned about $100 million in royalties from licensing on all Olympic merchandise, an estimated 15% of which was Izzy merchandise according to one employee's estimate.

-ACOG commissioned an animated television special entitled Izzy's Quest For Olympic Gold to promote Izzy, investing approximately hundreds of thousands of dollars to create a 30 minute program.
+ACOG commissioned an animated television special entitled Izzy's Quest For Olympic Gold to promote Izzy, investing approximately hundreds of thousands of dollars to create a 30-minute program.
 It was produced by Film Roman and shown on Turner Network Television about three times before the games, starting on August 12, 1995.
 Izzy also served as the player character in a video game titled Izzy's Quest for the Olympic Rings, released in 1995 by U.S. Gold for the Super NES and Genesis platforms.
 An adventure game entitled Izzy's Adventure was released for PC in 1996.

 Reception

-The Pillsbury Doughboy has been a Macy's Thanksgiving Day Parade balloon just like Izzy was from 1993 to 1995.
-Matt Groening compared the animated characters.